ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/spark/spark_deployment.md

 ---

 ##  Deploy a single node of Spark
 Apache Spark is an open-source, distributed processing system used for big data workloads.
 It utilizes in-memory caching and optimized query execution for fast queries against data of any size.
-Simply we can say, Spark is a fast and general engine for large-scale data processing.
+Spark is a fast and general engine for large-scale data processing.

 You can deploy Spark on AWS Graviton processors using Terraform.
-In this topic, you will deploy Spark on a single AWS EC2 instance.
+In this learning path, you will deploy Spark on a single AWS EC2 instance.
 If you are new to Terraform, you should look at [Automate AWS EC2 instance creation using Terraform](/learning-paths/servers-and-cloud-computing/aws-terraform/terraform/) before starting this Learning Path.

 ## Before you begin

-You should have the prerequisite tools installed before starting the Learning Path.
+You should have the prerequisite tools installed before starting the learning path.

 Any computer which has the required tools installed can be used for this section.
 The computer can be your desktop or laptop computer or a virtual machine with the required tools.

-You will need an [AWS account](https://portal.aws.amazon.com/billing/signup?nc2=h_ct&src=default&redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start) to complete this Learning Path.
+You will need an [AWS account](https://portal.aws.amazon.com/billing/signup?nc2=h_ct&src=default&redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start) to complete this learning path.
 Create an account if you don't have one.

 Before you begin you will also need:
-- An AWS access key ID and secret access key.
+- An AWS access key ID and secret access key
 - An SSH key pair

 The instructions to create the keys are below.